 If you're not a fan of custom-made items, you can search for antiques, vinyl records, and kitschy gifts at many of these markets.
 For those who want to buy local, numerous items at these well-curated markets were not only designed by also made in Brooklyn.

-From November until Christmas holiday markets are the place to find unique and one of a kind gifts, and you might be tempted to pick up a few things for yourself.
+From November until Christmas, holiday markets are the place to find unique and one-of-a-kind gifts, and you might be tempted to pick up a few things for yourself.
 Add these markets to your holiday shopping list.
-A side note, all of these are annual events, and a handful of these markets run year round, so if you've missed a market this year, keep it in mind for 2017.
-If you're on the hunt... for more places to shop, check out these gift shops and shopping streets.
+All of these are annual events, and a handful of these markets run year round, so if you've missed a market this year, keep it in mind for next year.
+If you're on the hunt for more places to shop, check out these gift shops and shopping streets.

 Here's the scoop on what you'll find, when they take place, and where to find these markets.

 What You'll Find: The Brooklyn Flea sets up their winter home in Industry City.
 With 50 vendors selling handmade holiday candles, knitted scarves and hats and, a fine selection of vintage clothing.
 There will be 10 mouthwatering Smorgasburg spots on-site, as well as a bar featuring brews, wine, and cocktails.

 The Date: Saturdays and Sundays, 10 a.m. to 6 p.m. all winter

 Where: Industry City at 241 37th Street in Sunset Park, Brooklyn.
 After you finish shopping, explore this cool neighborhood.